keithmmitchell/ticket-lifecycle/README.md

 ![image](https://github.com/keithmmitchell/ticket-lifecycle/assets/174253055/d3d56f01-3e04-4180-a4e7-5e5925ae980f)

 Post the reply "Hardware refresh is slated for Q1.
 If you like, you and your dept can start testing the new units today.
-Just send me an email." then mark the ticket as resolved.
+Just send me an email."
+Mark the ticket as resolved.

 <br />